Plein Air Peconic

 The 2006 Plein Air Peconic was the first full-scale art exhibition to feature paintings and photographs that included many sites conserved in partnership with the Peconic Land Trust.
 "Plein air" painters and landscape photographers worked in the field during August and September of 2006 to create Plein Air Peconic, a project which takes one step further the ongoing collaboration between local artists and the Peconic Land Trust.
 Since then, the eleven artists of Plein Air Peconic have presented an annual exhibition of their works at a local gallery on the North and South Forks.
 Sites have included the Wallace Gallery in East Hampton, the Grenning Gallery in Sag Harbor and South Street Gallery in Greenport.

-Plein Air Peconic is on view at Dodds and Eder, Bridge Street, Sag Harbor, April through October 2013.
-Please join us for a reception at Dodds and Eder on Saturday, May 18, 5:30-7:30pm.
+Plein Air Peconic will be on view at Ashawagh Hall, 780 Springs Fireplace Road, East Hampton, October 4, 5 & 6, 2013.
+Please join us for a reception at Ashawagh Hall on Saturday, October 5, 5:30-7:30pm.
 A portion of proceeds of sales from the show are donated to the Trust by the artists in support of conservation on Long Island.

 Gift Giving!!!
 The Peconic Land Trust has two series of Plein Air Peconic notecards -- Wetland and Farmscapes -- for sale.
 For more information, and to purchase, call us at 631.283.3195 .
 The notecards, in 12-pack sets, make a great gift.